 Prior to their arrival to ITER, an intern will receive a 'Welcome' e-mail with practical information concerning their first day at ITER.

-On the first day, an intern will pick up the ITER badge at the main entrance of the ITER Headquarters (HQ) and will join their Department.
+On the first day, an intern will pick up the ITER badge at the main entrance (Entrance C) of the ITER Headquarters (HQ) and will join their unit of assignment.

 2. Rules

 2.1.
 Internship Conditions